dart-backend/angel/packages/orm/angel_migration/README.md

 ## Limitation

-* Alter table/fields based on updated ORM models not supported
+* Alter table/fields based on updated ORM models is not supported